-Morgan City resident and sculpture artist Lee Romaire decided to surprise his hometown with a special “Cajun Christmas” display for its annual Christmas lighting ceremony.
+Morgan City resident and sculpture artist Lee Romaire surprised his hometown in 2018 with a special “Cajun Christmas” display for its annual Christmas lighting ceremony that went viral.

+This display is truly Cajun style, swapping out reindeer for “reingators,” including “Rouxdolf.”
 It’s a one-of-a-kind Christmas display with Cajun Santa and his elves in a three-gator sleigh.
 You’ll even find crabs sitting on top of one of the gators — a cool, Cajun replacement for antlers.

 Santa’s alligators are specially named too.
 “The largest alligator is named Doc after Doc Brownell who created the original Santa Claus.
 The second alligator is named Green after a local artist Mr. Greenwood who created the second Santa Claus and finally Rudolph because we couldn’t really change Rudolph’s name,” Romaire explained.

 The sculpture was unveiled on Thanksgiving Day at the “Spirit of Morgan City” shrimp boat location Brashear and Federal Avenues.
 The display will remain up until early January.